gocardless/airflow-dbt/README.md

 ## Building Locally

 To install from the repository:
-First its recommended to create a virtual environment:
+First it's recommended to create a virtual environment:
 ```bash
 python3 -m venv .venv